anisimovsergey/lumino-esp/README.md

 Display controller is responsible for reflecting the current state of the application, including currently selected color, the connection and access point state, on a display, although for this application the display is just a group of NeoPixel LEDs.
 This controller doesn't process any requests directly but rather listening on the events from the color, connection and access point resources.

 ### Settings controller (SettingsController)
-Settings controller provides access to the application settings such as the device name and currently selected color.
+Settings controller provides access to the application settings stored in EEPROM, such as the device name and currently selected color.

 ### Web Server (WebServerAsync)
 Asynchronous web-server serves static content which is displayed as the WiFi connection page when the user connects to the access point created by the device.
 This module is also handling asynchronous WebSockets communication by accepting the clients connections, receiving requests, adding them to the message queue and sending the responses back to the clients.